possibilities/meteor-forms/README.md

 # Meteor Forms

-A smart package for generating bootstrap forms (inspired by [formtastic](https://github.com/justinfrench/formtastic))
+A smart package for generating bootstrap forms

+## Credits

+Inspired by <a href="https://github.com/justinfrench/formtastic">formtastic</a>

 ## TODO